yneves/atomic-sqlite/README.md

 ## Install

- * Download installer at the [website](http://yneves.com/atomic-sqlite/), then install and enjoy.
+ * Download installer at the [website](http://yneves.com/atomic-sqlite/), install and enjoy.

  * Download zip on releases page and drop files into atom-shell's `resources/app` directory.
 Please note that node binary is necessary on PATH or atom-shell's root directory.

+NOTE: developed and tested with `atom-shell 0.13.0`.

 ## Contribute